FlaviuSim/readncode.com/source/_posts/2014-04-11-why-blinkist-doesnt-work-with-ben-horowitzs-game-of-throes.markdown

 Wait.
 The book is a series of stories from Ben’s experience with advice in between the lines of each story.
 Stripping the details of the story and extracting the advice has 10% of the effect.
 There is value in the details.
 Summarizing pales in comparison.
 The lesson isn’t ever learned.

 {% blockquote %}
-Blinkist Actionable Advice: Find the right investor.
+Blinkist Actionable Advice: **Find the right investor.**
 {% endblockquote %}

 It’s like eating a donut when you’re hungry.
 You feel satisfied but for a much shorter period of time.
 Blinkist is a bunch of donuts for the brain.

-I know criticizing is easier than building, so I want to say that the Blinkist product looks great and they seem to have a solid team.
+Criticizing is easier than building, so I want to say that the Blinkist product looks great and they seem to have a solid team of quality writers.
+Summarizing well is a tough job and for the most part their writers succeed.

 Also, Blinkist works much better for books like Seth Godin’s Purple Cow, which only has a few key messages with a plethora of repeating examples.
 Blinkist gives you one of those examples, the summary of the lesson to be learned, and you can move on.